Bath & North

 - Companies to accept an address for official purposes.
 For example, insurance, credit rating, contract acceptance

-Many legal transactions associated with properties can be withheld until they are identified by a street name and number, for instance.
+Many legal transactions associated with properties can be withheld until they are identified by a street name and number.

 Royal Mail will not assign a postcode until the Local Authority has notified them of the official address as the Street Naming and Numbering Authority